 If a DUI suspect released on "own recognizance" fails to appear in criminal court as scheduled, he or she is subject to immediate arrest, and any chance for bail release is all but eliminated.

-If you have just been arrested for a DUI, you will go through the booking process and informed of your options to post bail.
+If you've just been arrested for a DUI, you'll go through the booking process and be informed of your options to post bail.
 But after you're released, you'll certainly have your work cut out for you.
-The best way to understand the law and put together the best defense possible to speak with an attorney, so why not start by getting some free advice
+The best way to understand the law and put together the best defense possible to speak with an experienced DUI attorney near you.